con2/harakka/docs/developers/backend/db-multi-tenancy-refactoring.md

 -- Create triggers
 CREATE TRIGGER update_organizations_updated_at
-  BEFORE UPDATE ON public.ERM_organizations
+  BEFORE UPDATE ON public.organizations
   FOR EACH ROW
   EXECUTE FUNCTION update_updated_at_column();

 CREATE TRIGGER generate_organizations_slug_trigger
-  BEFORE INSERT OR UPDATE OF name ON public.ERM_organizations FOR EACH ROW
+  BEFORE INSERT OR UPDATE OF name ON public.organizations FOR EACH ROW
   EXECUTE FUNCTION generate_organization_slug();
 ```